 In 50s and 60s models, a natural finish is more valuable compared to a sunburst because Gibson stopped producing the natural version in 1959 (until 1963).

 When buying an ES-175 from the 60s and early 70s, make sure the guitar doesn’t have a sunken top and that the fingerboard area over the body hasn’t risen up, both issues which are not uncommon.

 The 70s and 80s

 The period between 1969 and 1986 is not considered to be a desirable period for the Gibson ES-175, because of the neck volute, heavier construction, and plain maple top, back and sides.

-An advantage of these Norlin-era ES-175s is that they are less prone to feedback, making it a more practical instrument.
+An advantage of these Norlin-era ES-175s is that they are less prone to feedback, making them a more practical instrument.

 In 70s models, the finish is not such an important factor as it is for 50s and 60s guitar.